ceru23/hub_and_auth_enron/README.md

 ## Hubs and Authorities at Enron
-#### Proposed Solution

 The task is based on the estimation of the Hubs and Authorities in the Enron social graph.
-The analysis is performed with the HITS algorithm applied to a corpus of employee e-mails.
+The analysis is performed with the HITS algorithm applied to a corpus of employee e-mails. https://www.cs.cmu.edu/~enron/

 Each file contained in the e-mail dataset is a single message.
 When different MessageIDs are present is because they are present in forwarded e-mails.
 A first glance on the dataset is performed looking only to the fields "From:" and "To:", creating links between a sender and multiple receivers only if they have Enron accounts (Enron accounts with partial e-mail are removed, e.g., <email yl.j@enron.com).